 - Paper bags

-- Glass bottles and jars (empty and rinse out containers; colors are okay)
+- Glass bottles and jars (empty out containers; remove lids; colored glass is okay)

 - Aerosol cans (e.g. empty food and household cleaning products)